 Eric Zivian is a fortepianist, modern pianist, and composer.
 He has performed with the Philharmonia Baroque Orchestra, the Portland Baroque Orchestra, the Santa Rosa Symphony and the Toronto Symphony, among others.

 Eric has given solo recitals in Toronto, New York, Philadelphia, and the San Francisco Bay Area.
 He has performed extensively on fortepiano since 2000 and is a member of the Zivian-Tomkins Duo and the Benvenue Fortepiano Trio, performing at Chamber Music San Francisco, the Da Camera series in Los Angeles, Boston Early Music, the Seattle Early Music Guild and Caramoor.
 On modern piano, he is a member of the Left Coast Chamber Ensemble and has performed with the Empyrean Ensemble, Earplay, and the San Francisco Contemporary Music Players.
-He is a founder and Music Director of the Valley of the Moon Music Festival, a new festival in Sonoma specializing in Classical and Romantic music on period instruments.
+He is the co-founder and Music Director of the Valley of the Moon Music Festival in Sonoma, CA which specializes in Classical and Romantic music on period instruments.